 Five more of Marguerite Viby’s films were recorded in two language versions: Schamyl Bauman’s Fröken Kyrkråtta in 1941, Weyler Hildebrand’s Fröken Vildkatt also in 1941, and Hasse Ekman’s Happiness Comes in 1942, while the Danish films Teatertosset in 1944, and Jeg elsker en anden in 1946, were remade in Swedish as Dolly Takes a Chance (Dolly tar chansen) in 1944, and Jag älskar dig, Karlsson! in 1947.
 It was not unusual for different Nordic language versions to be produced from the same script in the infancy of the Talkies, but Marguerite Viby and her films were rather unique in that they appeared in two languages with the same person in the main role: a sign as good as any of her star status and impact.
 Marguerite Viby performed in twelve full length films in Sweden during the period 1938—1956.
-Among the male actors she played against were Åke Söderblom, Gunnar Björnstrand and Stig Järrel.
+Among the male actors she was frequently cast together with were Åke Söderblom, Gunnar Björnstrand and Stig Järrel.

 The final years of the German occupation of Denmark were spent by Marguerite Viby in Sweden.
 Apart from acting in films, she performed at camps for Danish refugees and toured the Swedish folk parks with her dance partner Per Gundmann.